fkie-cad/friTap/README.md

 Installation is simply a matter of `pip3 install fritap`.
 This will give you the `friTap` command.
 You can update an existing `friTap` installation with `pip3 install --upgrade friTap`.

-Alternatively just clone the repository and run the `friTap.py` file or download the friTap standlone version from the release page.
+Alternatively just clone the repository and run the `friTap.py` file.

 ## Usage